bliakher/passkey_impl/README.md

 **2. Run the frontend**

-- work inside the `passkey-frontend` directory
+- Work inside the `passkey-frontend` directory
-- install dependencies
+- Install dependencies
-- start the project
+- Start the project

 ```
 cd passkey-frontend